robinoldman/bike-site/README.md

 During testing I realised that, although there were no commas between the dashes for the initial word, when a letter was guessed commas appeared.
 I changed the position of my.join to solve this.

 During testing my tnt images would change after 1 wrong guess.
 After this the images would stay the same.
 I realised the index++ variable was set as a local variable.
-I vhanged to global, which corrected the mistake.
+I changed to global, which corrected the mistake.